California State Legislature: Legislative committees

-The most sought-after legislative committee appointments are to banking, agriculture, and insurance.
-These are sometimes called "juice" committees, because membership in these committees often aids the campaign fundraising efforts of the committee members, because powerful lobbying groups want to donate to members of these committees.
+The most sought-after legislative committee appointments are to governance and finance, business and professions, and health.
+These are sometimes called "juice" committees, because membership in these committees often aids the campaign fundraising efforts of the committee members because powerful lobbying groups want to donate to members of these committees.

 Pocket veto

 The legislature can "pocket veto" laws by avoiding consideration and thus avoiding a vote.
 The Appropriations "Suspense File", which was created in the mid-1980s, is a popular way to avoid a vote.

 When a committee refuses to vote a bill out of committee, a discharge petition can typically be passed by the broader membership.
 In California, as of 2019 this was governed by Senate Rule 28 which requires 21 members and Assembly Rule 96(a) which requires 41 members; the procedure was notably used in 1998.

 In 2019, a rule change in the Assembly allowed committee chairs to avoid considering bills, which effectively kills the proposal.
 A proposed amendment to the constitution (ACA-23) was proposed for the 2017–2018 session to require a vote.

 Across the country, pocket veto powers are not uncommon in legislatures; in Colorado, the power was notably repealed in a citizen initiative constitutional amendment in 1988 driven by various reform groups.